Q: WHAT IS CRISIS TEXT LINE?

 Q: ARE VOLUNTEERS SUPERVISED?

 A: Yes.
-Our experienced supervisors oversee and assist our volunteers, when necessary, while on the platform.
+Our experienced, full-time staff Supervisors oversee and assist our volunteers, when necessary, while on the platform.

 Q: IS CRISIS TEXT LINE COUNSELING?

-A: No, our specialists do not counsel, but rather practice active listening to help texters move from a hot moment to a cool calm.
+A: No, our Crisis Counselors do not counsel, but rather practice active listening to help texters move from a hot moment to a cool calm.

 Q: WHAT IS ACTIVE LISTENING?